aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/spot/index.md

 :::

-In the below diagram, there are two separate Node Group representing the managed node groups within the cluster.
-The first Node Group box represents the node group containing On-Demand instances while the second represents the node group containing Spot instances, Both are associated with the specified EKS cluster.
+In the below diagram, there are two separate "node groups" representing the managed node groups within the cluster.
+The first Node Group box represents the node group containing On-Demand instances while the second represents the node group containing Spot instances.
+Both are associated with the specified EKS cluster.

 ![spot arch](../assets/managed-spot-arch.png)

-As our existing cluster already has a nodegroup with `On-Demand` instances, The next step would be to setup a node group which has EC2 instances with capacity type as `SPOT`.
+As our existing cluster already has a nodegroup with `On-Demand` instances, the next step would be to setup a node group which has EC2 instances with capacity type as `SPOT`.

-To achieve that, We will do following:

-* Export the Managed Node Group name for SPOT

-* Use AWS CLI to create EKS managed node group for SPOT
+To achieve that, we will perform the following steps: first, Export the environment variable <b>EKS_DEFAULT_MNG_NAME_SPOT</b> with the value set as '<b>managed-spot</b>', and then use the AWS CLI to create an EKS managed node group specifically designed for `SPOT` instances.

 ```bash